Quantum illumination reveals phase-shift inducing cloaking

 in order to have an enhancement with respect to the classical protocol, with $\epsilon=G-1>\eta N/(n_{th}(1-\eta))^2$.
-Let us recall that the expression given by Eq.~\eqref{eq14} is valid in the limit in which $n_{th}(1-\eta) \gg 1$, $N\ll 1$, and $1-\eta \ll 1$, see supplemental material for detailed calculations~\cite{supp}.
+Let us recall that the expression given by Eq.~\eqref{eq14} is valid in the limit in which $n_{th}(1-\eta) \gg 1$, $N\ll 1$, and $1-\eta \ll 1$ (detailed calculations can be found in the supplementary information).
 Moreover, the enhancement is actually linear with $\chi$.
 However, if we take into account photon losses during the freespace path and losses in the JM, a slightly higher efficiency would be required.

+Another source of errors is the imperfection of light sources.
+Indeed, while the generation of coherent states can be achieved with great accuracy, the production of the entangled light is more subtle.
+This issue has been theoretically and experimentally studied in microwaves in Ref.~\cite{Fedorov2} and it was shown that the main error sources are an imperfect initial vacuum, which means that we start in a thermal state before the JPA, and internal imperfections of the JPA.
+By studying the resilience of the entanglement with respect to these errors, the conclusions are that it affects mainly to the time window available to perform joint measurements in both beams, while the change in the degree of entanglement could be make negligible with respect to the inefficiency in the photodetection.

 Summarizing, in this work we have proposed a quantum illumination protocol to detect cloaked objects, and we have specifically studied the implementation in quantum microwave technology.
 We have analytically studied the regimes in which there is a gain with respect to the optimal classical protocol by calculating the SNR.
 Indeed, we have found that the phase shift introduced by cloaking can be detected with a gain of up to 3~dB by employing entangled light beams and joint measurements.
-Moreover, we have proposed its implementation in microwaves making use of a Josephson mixer and two photocounters.
-This work exposes the potential of quantum technologies, and in particular quantum illumination, for studying the fundamental quantum limits in the field of optical and microwave cloaking.
-From a technological point of view, it also motivates the development of the long-term missed photocounters in the microwave regime.
+Moreover, we have proposed its implementation in microwaves making use of a Josephson mixer and two microwave photocounters.
+This work demosntrates the potential of quantum technologies, and in particular quantum illumination, for studying the fundamental quantum limits in the field of optical and microwave cloaking.
+From a technological point of view, it also motivates the development of the long-term missing photocounters in the microwave regime.